-The Incredible Years Autism Spectrum and Language Delays (IY-ASLD) programme has been developed for parents of young children with autism.
+The Incredible Years Autism Spectrum and Language Delays (IY-ASLD) programme was developed for parents of young children with autism.

-Judy Hutchings and her team in Bangor are testing the feasibility of the IY-ASLD programme to understand whether it could be effective.
-This project is the first important step in gathering evidence for this autism-specific programme following diagnosis which is designed to improve
+Judy Hutchings and her team in Bangor tested the feasibility of the IY-ASLD programme to understand whether it could be effective.
+This project was the first important step in gathering evidence for this autism-specific programme following diagnosis which is designed to improve

 - the relationship between parents and their child

 They also explored how cost-effective the programme is and whether it improves parents' level of stress and anxiety in the period during and following an autism diagnosis for their child.